-- 6.1 Proposals for the development of housing, through either conversion or new build will be required to meet with the following standards which supersede those contained in the Local Plan. - 6.2 This Brief provides clear planning parameters to ensure the successful comprehensive redevelopment of the site in relation to the surroundings.
-No planning application will be considered which does not fully address the entire site, though it is anticipated that the site can be developed in two parts: - a The Former School Building - 1 The former school building should be sympathetically and imaginatively converted in order to have minimum impact on its architectural and historic interest, character and setting.
-Any alterations to the listed buildings should be shown to restore or enhance their architectural character. - 2 The site is within the 'Suburban' and flatted developments are acceptable through conversions of buildings of merit within this area. - 3 Flats created within the listed buildings should have generous internal space standards with at least 2 or more bedrooms and should be in excess of 60m2 internally.
+- 6.1 This Brief provides clear planning parameters to ensure the successful comprehensive redevelopment of the site in relation to the surroundings.
+No planning application will be considered which does not fully address the entire site, though it is anticipated that the site can be developed in two parts. - 6.2 Proposals for the development of housing, through either conversion or new build will be required to meet with the following Local Plan standards:

+a The Former School Building

+- 1 The former school buildings should be sympathetically and imaginatively converted in order to have minimum impact on its architectural and historic interest, character and setting.
+Any alterations to the listed buildings should be shown to restore or enhance their architectural character. - 2 The site is within the area designated as 'Suburban' and flatted developments are acceptable through conversions of buildings of merit within this area. - Flats created within the listed buildings should have generous internal space standards with at least 2 or more bedrooms and should be in excess of 60 sqm internally.
 However, the existing internal configuration of rooms and window positions will guide the future internal arrangement and number of dwellings that can be created.
-It is anticipated that the internal floor areas and volumes of some dwellings will greatly exceed the Local Plan requirements and complement dwelling choice in the wider residential area. - 4 The general floor to ceiling heights within the former school building are double height and it is anticipated that the creation of mezzanine levels, where appropriate, within the double height space could provide attractive additional accommodation within flats.
-The existing layout of the former school building may offer the opportunity for vertical sub-division as well as the more typical horizontal sub-division.
+It is anticipated that the internal floor areas and volumes of some dwellings will greatly exceed the Local Plan requirements and add to dwelling choice in the wider residential area. - 4 The general floor to ceiling heights within the former school building are double height and it is anticipated that the creation of mezzanine levels, where appropriate, within the double height space could provide attractive accommodation within flats.
+The existing layout of the former school building may offer the opportunity for vertical sub-division as well as the more typical horizontal sub-division. - In curtilage car parking must be provided at a minimum of 150%, one space dedicated to each flat with the remainder for visitor car parking, and in addition secure indoor storage for bicycles should be provided for each flat as well as appropriate stores for domestic waste and recyclable goods.
+It is anticipated that the out-buildings arranged along the eastern boundary could be utilised for storage and/or garaging. - Residential redevelopment proposals must plan for a high quality living environment by providing attractive outdoor space for residents whilst respecting the architectural integrity of the former school building.
+Communal garden space must have an area representing 10 sqm per dwelling, or 100 sqm whichever is the greater, within the former school building, and other areas of private, or semi-private, garden ground should be created wherever possible.

-- 5 Car parking must be provided at a minimum of 150%, one space dedicated to each flat with the remainder for visitor car parking, and in addition secure indoor storage for bicycles should be provided for each flat as well as appropriate stores for domestic waste and recyclable goods.
-It is anticipated that the out-buildings arranged along the eastern boundary could be utilised for storage and/or garaging. - 6 Residential redevelopment proposals must plan for a high quality living environment by providing attractive outdoor space for residents whilst respecting the architectural integrity of the former school building.
-Communal garden space must have an area representing 10m2 per dwelling within the former school building, and other areas of private, or semi-private, garden ground should be created where-ever possible. - b New Houses - 1 A small number of new houses could be built along the northern boundary to the site.
-In consideration of the level difference between the site and Rowanbank Gardens this area may lend itself to the erection of 3-storey town houses which could resolve the existing level difference and provide visual harmony with the former school building. - 2 If new houses are proposed for the northern portion of they must have 3 or more bedrooms or a minimum gross internal floor area of 100m2 as well as space for at least 2 cars with 50% of houses having a garage or space for one. - 3 For new housing at least 1 car parking space must be provided within the curtilage of each house and private houses with 3 or more bedrooms should have at least 2 car parking spaces.
-In addition, 50% of all houses should have a garage or space for one. - 4 It is anticipated that all new houses will have appropriate storage for domestic waste and recyclable goods incorporated into their design. - 5 For new houses a minimum private useable garden ground of 120m2 must be provided and it is desirable that 40% of new houses have more than 160m2 of useable garden ground. - 6 All road markings associated with the existing school must be removed by the developer.
+b New Houses

+- A small number of new houses could be built along the northern boundary to the site.
+In consideration of the level difference between the site and Rowanbank Gardens, this area may lend itself to the erection of 3-storey town houses which could resolve the existing level difference and provide visual harmony with the former school building. - 2 If new houses are proposed for the northern portion of the site they must have 3 or more bedrooms or a minimum gross internal floor area of 100 sqm as well as space for at least 2 cars with all houses having a garage. - 3 It is anticipated that all new houses will have appropriate storage for domestic waste and recyclable goods incorporated into their design. - 4 For new houses it is desirable that a minimum of 160 sqm of usable garden ground is provided. - 5 All road markings associated with the existing school must be removed by the developer.